Music of the Virgin Islands: The French Virgin Islander

-In the early 1900s, small groups left the small French island of St. Barths and traveled to St. Thomas, VI in search of work.
+In the early 1900s, small groups left the small French island of St. Barths and travelled to St. Thomas, VI in search of work.
 Known throughout St. Thomas as "Frenchies" many played instruments such as the accordion, harmonica, ukulele and guitar and made instruments such as the "Weero or Guiros" out of dried squash from their farms and cowbells from their livestock.

 Cyril Querrard of the Mountain Kings Band was a pioneer in promoting the music and sound of the French Virgin Islander.
 He had his own weekend show at the "Luau Club" on St. Thomas where he sang and played guitar for military personnel, tourists and locals alike.
 Because he lived on the peak of the island, he was once introduced as "The King of the Mountain" and the "Mountain Kings" band was later formed.
 Other local French descent bands later followed, such as, The Originals, Obsession Band and the Under Pressure band.
 These bands continued to have this unique sound as a result of this mix of cultures.

 Shawn Querrard, lead singer of the Obsession band and son of Cyril Querrard, is known for his song writing ability.
 Songs like "Gypsy Girl", "Cherry tree", "Chances", "I had to let you know" and "Music Medicine" has proven longevity and popularity in many of the Caribbean islands, particularly those of French influence.

 Modern and recently imported styles

 Until the mid-20th century, the Virgin Islands were largely culturally isolated from international popular music.
 In the 1960s, a growth in tourism caused an influx of immigrants to fill the service positions the tourism industry created.
-These immigrants brought with them many styles of popular music, which were popularized by the growth of mass media in the islands, including television and radio.
+These immigrants brought with them many styles of popular music, which were popularised by the growth of mass media in the islands, including television and radio.

 By the 1980s, Virgin Islands was home to many imported styles, especially salsa, reggae, soca, merengue and rock.
-Jazz, Western classical music and musical theater, along with international pop stars, were common mainstream interests, while the islands' youth formed bands and dance troupes that played styles popular across the Caribbean, mainly Latin, Jamaican and Trinidadian influenced, such as salsa, reggae, steelpan and soca.
+Jazz, Western classical music and musical theatre, along with international pop stars, were common mainstream interests, while the islands' youth formed bands and dance troupes that played styles popular across the Caribbean, mainly Latin, Jamaican and Trinidadian influenced, such as salsa, reggae, steelpan and soca.
 The large Puerto Rican population in the Virgin Islands kept popular music from Puerto Rico and the Dominican Republic a major part of the islands' industry.